skku-syslab/lockify/fast26ae/README.md

 If the file is visible, the shared file system setup is successful.

 > ⚠️ **Note**:
-> Before switching to a different file system (e.g., from GFS2 to OCFS2), make sure that unmount `/mnt/fast26ae` is unmounted on all client nodes:
+> Before switching to a different file system (e.g., from GFS2 to OCFS2) without rebooting, make sure that `/mnt/fast26ae` is unmounted on all client nodes:

 ```
 sudo -s